-34 Emotional Words and Phrases to Express Your Feelings in French
+Emotions in French: 36 Words and Phrases To Express Your Feelings

 Get nice and comfy on the couch and perhaps find some tissues.

 Yup, we’re gonna talk about your feelings… in French.

 So get real comfortable with your inner self, because we’re going to learn these emotional adjectives and phrases so your French conversation skills can be as emotive as these French movies, plays and young adult fiction books.

 - French Feelings: Agreeing the Adjective to the Subject

 - Phrases to Ask How Someone Is Feeling

 French Feelings: Agreeing the Adjective to the Subject

 Before we get started revealing how we really feel, there is one quick topic we need to touch on.
 You see, the main thing about adjectives (emotional ones included) is that they abide by subject-agreement rules.
 If you aren’t already familiar with the rules, let’s do a brief run-down: